Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 Is this a sign of what's to come?
 I certainly hope so. pandas is - and will very likely continue to be - and enormously useful tool which solves a lot of problems for a lot of real people.
-However, if pandas remained the _only_ dataframe library supported in the data science ecosystem, then that'd be a opportunity.
+However, if pandas remained the _only_ dataframe library supported in the data science ecosystem, then that'd be a missed opportunity.

-We've looked at how scikit-lego leveraged Narwhals in order to become dataframe-agnostic.
-Like this, they are able to natively support Polars, Modin, and cuDF without any of them becoming required dependencies.
+We've looked at how scikit-lego leveraged Narwhals in order to become dataframe-agnostic, able to natively support Polars, Modin, and cuDF without adding them as dependencies.
 Let's hope that this is the direction that data science libraries are headed towards, and that Narwhals can facilitate the process.